 The Group is committed to provide a safe, healthy and pleasant working environment in its office and project sites.
 We have equipped the office with adequate equipment and facilities to ensure safety and convenience to employees.
-The Group has established work safety rules and policies, which are in all material aspects in compliance with all the relevant laws, rules and regulations relating to safety and health requirements of Hong Kong and Macau including: Occupational Safety and Health Ordinance (Chapter 509 of the Laws of Hong Kong), Factories and Industrial Undertakings Ordinance (Chapter 59 of the Laws of Hong Kong), Occupiers Liability Ordinance (Chapter 314 of the Laws of Hong Kong).
+The Group has established work safety rules and policies, which are in all material aspects in compliance with all the relevant laws, rules and regulations relating to safety and health requirements of Hong Kong including: Occupational Safety and Health Ordinance (Chapter 509 of the Laws of Hong Kong), Factories and Industrial Undertakings Ordinance (Chapter 59 of the Laws of Hong Kong), Occupiers Liability Ordinance (Chapter 314 of the Laws of Hong Kong).
 All permanent staff have been covered with insurance as required by laws.
 All employees are also requested to strictly observe the health and safety policies, to follow safety rules at work and to place safety as their priority during work at all times.
 The Group places the highest priority on securing occupational safety and health of all our employees, and endeavours to protect employees from work related accidents and injuries.

 Pursuant to the statutory requirements of the Factories and Industrial Undertakings (Safety Management) Regulation (Chapter 59AF of the Laws of Hong Kong), safety audits have been conducted periodically in office and on project sites to check the efficiency, effectiveness and reliability of the safety management and set up plan for further remediation and improvement actions.
-During the Reporting Period, the Group was not aware of any identified any material non-compliance cases relating to health and safety.